|

 22 March 1999. <http://www.library.wisc.edu/libraries/WomensStudies/fc/fcwebbai.htm>

-and witch related material.
+University of California-Berkeley) collaborated to produce this collection.
 Unfortunately, six of these links do not connect.
 Although

 associated with the University of Wisconsin and its Women Studies program, the site